-Anyone staying longer might want to invest in a Sube card, a re-chargeable electronic card which can be used on the subway, buses and trains in the capital.
+The sube card is a re-chargeable electronic card which can be used on the subway, buses and trains in and around the capital.

-Read this post for how to obtain an electronic SUBE card.
-To charge your electronic card, go to the ticket office, put your card against the card reader, and tell the vendor the amount you want to charge it by. ‘¿Me recargás veinte por favor?’ would be, ‘Can you put 20 pesos on my card please?
+To charge your Sube card, go to the boletería (ticket office), put your card against the card reader, and tell the vendor the amount you would like to put on the card. ‘¿Me recargás cien por favor?’ would be, ‘Can you put 100 pesos on my card please?

 If Argentine Spanish is not yet your forte, handing over the money and holding up the card to the reader will likely have the desired effect.

 Going through the turnstile and onto the platform

 The sube card is simply swiped on the turnstile’s card reader to gain entrance to the station.

 Once you’ve heard the beep that states your card has been charged, head through the turnstile, onto the platform and wait.